shrik1993/Ticket_Management/README.md

 2. At the backend it uses MySQL database.
 3. MySQL and Flask application in dockerized and can be lunched using docker-compose.
 4. Token based authentication and Role based access filter is implemented in this project.
 5. There is seperate database initialization script to insert initial data into the database.
 6. Application is deployed using uwsgi server.
 7. To script `dbmigrate.sh` will perform database table migration from Flask ORM models and run application using uwsgi server.
+8. Token is valid only for 1 hour.

 Setup